-SCNM Clinical Program Outcomes

-The student will demonstrate application of the principles of naturopathic medicine.
-The student will demonstrate competency in clinical knowledge.
-The student will demonstrate competency in clinical skills The student will demonstrate communication skills The student will show evidence of professionalism.
+- (a) College of Naturopathic Medicine Clinical Program Outcomes - The student will demonstrate application of the principles of naturopathic medicine. - The student will demonstrate competency in clinical knowledge. - The student will demonstrate competency in clinical skills. - The student will demonstrate communication skills. - The student will show evidence of professionalism. - (b) College of Naturopathic Medicine Clinical Competencies - The student will demonstrate application of the principles of naturopathic medicine. - Utilize therapies that are safe and effective: First Do No Harm

-SCNM Clinical Competencies

-The student will demonstrate application of the principles of naturopathic medicine.

-- Utilize therapies that are safe and effective: First Do No Harm - Use the body's inherent ability to heal itself: The Healing Power of Nature - Evaluate health problems to treat the underlying cause: Treat the Cause - Provide individualized care to treat the whole person: Treat the Whole Person - Educate patients in the steps to achieving and maintaining health: Doctor as Teacher - Focus on overall health and disease prevention: Prevention - Establish optimum health and balance: Wellness - The student will demonstrate competency in clinical knowledge. - \circ $\,$ Dynamic and homeostatic balance $\,$ - Etiology of common conditions - Pathogenesis and pathophysiology of common conditions - Treatments for common problems The student will demonstrate competency in clinical skills. - Medical knowledge as applied to clinical problem solving - Medical knowledge as applied to history taking - o Physical examination - Practical procedures - Laboratory and imaging - Screening in relation to patient's age and risk factors - o Differential diagnosis and final diagnosis - o Prognosis and management - \circ Prescribing - Charting The student will demonstrate - communication skills - Communication with patients, relatives, and significant others - Communication with diverse populations and groups - Communication with naturopathic colleagues and other health care professionals

-- Communication with community resources and relations The student will show evidence of professionalism.

-- Professional behavior and appearance

-- $\circ \quad \text{Ethical principles and standards}$

-- Legal responsibilities
+- Use the body's inherent ability to heal itself: The Healing Power of Nature - Evaluate health problems to treat the underlying cause: Treat the Cause - Provide individualized care to treat the whole person: Treat the Whole Person - Educate patients in the steps to achieving and maintaining health: Doctor as Teacher - Focus on overall health and disease prevention: Prevention - Establish optimum health and balance: Wellness - The student will demonstrate competency in clinical knowledge. - Dynamic and homeostatic balance - Etiology of common conditions - Pathogenesis and pathophysiology of common conditions - o Treatments for common problems - The student will demonstrate competency in clinical skills. - Medical knowledge as applied to clinical problem solving - Medical knowledge as applied to history taking - o Physical examination - Practical procedures - Laboratory and imaging - Screening in relation to patient's age and risk factors - Differential diagnosis and final diagnosis - o Prognosis and management - Prescribing - Charting - The student will demonstrate communication skills. - Communication with patients, relatives, and significant others - Communication with diverse populations and groups - Communication with naturopathic colleagues and other health care professionals - Communication with community resources and relations - The student will show evidence of professionalism. - o Professional behavior and appearance - Ethical principles and standards - Legal responsibilities - o Self-care - Self-learning

-- \circ Self-care

-- o Self-learning

-For further descriptions, see SCNM Clinical Competencies form in the Appendix.
+For further descriptions, see Clinical Competencies Form in the Appendix.

-Overview of Clinical Training Graduation Requirements
+(c) Overview of Clinical Training Graduation Requirements